james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/packaging-imports/index.md

 Default imports are packages that are automatically imported without you having to do anything.

 An example is [java.lang](https://docs.oracle.com/javase/7/docs/api/java/lang/package-summary.html) - which contains String, Object, Exception etc. The [top level Scala package](https://www.scala-lang.org/files/archive/spec/2.12/09-top-level-definitions.html) is also imported - which contains Int, Nothing and Function.
 [Scala.PreDef](https://www.scala-lang.org/api/current/scala/Predef$.html) is imported automatically as well - this contains things like **println** and the **???** implementation.

 ---

+This post concludes our series on **Object Oriented Programming in Scala**.

+Be sure to check out the next series - [Functional Programming in Scala](./scala-functional-programming-overview).

+---